RexMortem/C_Course-Introduction/Session1.md

 ```

 2) Once you've finished Exercise 1, have a read through the explanation in the solution file (`cFiles/exerciseSolutions/IntegerExercises/Exercise1.c`).

+3) Write a program which imports **stdint** and prints the size of each type mentioned above; verify that they really are that size!

 ## <a name="IfStatements"> Conditional Logic (If Statements) </a>